soar-robotics/soarchain-docs/docs/Validator/Build-Soarchain.md

 The following section explains how to build the Soarchain full node:

-In order to build Soarchain, source code is needed.
+In order to build Soarchain, the source code is needed.

 To do that,
 Clone the Soarchain-core repo: